-Although you’ve probably used Skype with friends or family, doing a job interview on Skype can be a whole different experience.
+Although you’ve probably has plenty of video calls with friends or family, doing a job interview on Zoom or Hangouts or Skype can be a whole different experience.

 1) Find the right place